Chapter 12 Bankruptcy | North Carolina Bankruptcy Attorneys

 As we mentioned above, Chapter 12 will provide comprehensive bankruptcy protection, stop the harassment from debtors and give you the breathing room you need to create a repayment plan that works for you.
 However, that only works if you are being represented by an attorney who understands the agriculture bankruptcy law and the United States Bankruptcy Code.
 Together, we will walk you through the entire process and answer any questions you may have.
 Our bankruptcy lawyers promise to deliver a result that allows you to maintain ownership of your farm, keep working, and become debt-free in the near future.

-To book your free consultation and speak with one of our expert bankruptcy attorneys, please contact us today.
+To book your free consultation and speak with one of our expert bankruptcy attorneys in Greensboro, NC, please contact us today.